zowe/docs-site/docs/user-guide/api-mediation/api-mediation-overview.md

 ### Discovery Service

 The Discovery Service is the central repository of active services in the API ML ecosystem.
 The Discovery Service continuously collects and aggregates service information and serves as a repository of active services.
 When a service is started, it sends its metadata, such as the original URL, assigned serviceId, and status information to the Discovery Service.
 Back-end microservices register with this service either directly by using a Eureka client.
-Non-Spring Boot applications register with the Discover Service indirectly through a Sidecar.
+Multiple enablers are available to help with service on-boarding of various application achitectures including plain Java applications and Java applications that use the Spring Boot framework.
 The Discovery Service is built on Eureka and Spring Boot technology.

 #### Discovery Service TLS/SSL